AnimaTardeb/Meiogenix-UGDR/README.md

 ## Normalized Depth of Coverage ##

-Normalized Depth of Coverage (NDoC), a tool to analyze alleles coverage and identify regions of coverage variation.
+Normalized Depth of Coverage (NDoC) analyzes alleles coverage and identifies regions of coverage variation.
 The inputs are two depth of coverage files generated for UGDR.
 The per chromosome depth profile (strain__normalizedXKb.txt) is generated at the end.

 > default XKB = 1KB: Normalized by 1kb.